squarism/squarism.github.io/_posts/2012-03-09-a-spork-nilnilclass-fix.markdown

 end
 {% endhighlight %}

-<p>Then things started to work again.
-With any weird bugs in Rails, try commenting out gems one at a time.</p>
+Then things started to work again.
+With any weird bugs in Rails, try commenting out gems one at a time.